alecgarcia/laravel-uid/readme.md

 #### With aa new Model
 1. Open up the migration file for the model and add a `uid` field
+   1. If you overrode the column name in either the config for the default or in your model, make sure you create the column in your table to match.

 ```bash
     /**